wlflinda/InsurancePriceEngine/README.md

 ## Output

-The engine provides either a calculated price based on the input parameters or an error message if there are issues with the provided data.
+The engine provides either a calculated price based on the input parameters or return an error with error message if there are issues with the provided data.